UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 the `main` branch.

-Merging is a way to bring together different streams of development and integrate them into a cohesive whole, allowing multiple developers to work on different aspects of a project simultaneously and collate their changes.
+Merging is a way to bring together different streams of development and integrate them into a cohesive whole.
+This is the key to using Git for collaboration, as it allows multiple developers to work on different aspects of a project simultaneously _and then collate their changes_.

 We do this with the `merge` command: